Data-Driven Weak-form Discovery of Stochastic Systems: Dynamical Systems Applications

-Algorithm~\ref{alg:main} recovers $\hat c_x=-0.980$ (error 2.0\%) with all other drift coefficients set to exactly zero by the LASSO.
-The diffusion estimate is $\hat d_1=0.490$ (error 0.0\%).
-The LassoCV regularisation path (Figure~\ref{fig:lasso}, top-left panel) shows a sharp elbow at $\alpha^*\approx1.6\times10^{-3}$, where the CV MSE reaches its minimum; to the right of the elbow, the model is over-regularised and the single $x$ term is shrunk toward zero.
-The clean identification of a one-term drift from a five-term library without any manual thresholding demonstrates that the grouped CV scheme correctly selects the true sparsity level.
+The LassoCV regularisation path (Figure~\ref{fig:lasso}, top-left) shows a sharp elbow at $\alpha^*\approx1.2\times10^{-4}$, where the CV MSE reaches its minimum.
+The clean identification of a one-term drift from a five-term library without manual thresholding demonstrates that the grouped CV scheme correctly selects the true sparsity level.